AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 Microsoft® Teams® is a persistent chat-based collaboration platform that completely supports document sharing, online meetings, and other features for business communications.

-Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings&nbsp;with&nbsp;Learning Manager.
+Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings with Learning Manager.

 Microsoft Teams connector connects Learning Manager and Microsoft Teams systems to enable automatic virtual meeting synchronization.
 The following list describes the Microsoft Teams connector capabilities: